unode/deep-learning-intro/_episodes/01-introduction.md

 ### TensorFlow

-[TensorFlow](https://www.tensorflow.org/) was developed by Google and is one of the older deep learning libraries, first released to the public in 2015.
-It was originally developed for the C++ programming language and doesn't always follow a "pythonic" style that might make it seem a bit different to other libraries in Python.
-Its been ported to many other languages including Java, JavaScript, Ruby and Swift.
-It works on a very low level of individual "tensors" or arrays.
-Its capable of much more than deep learning and offers a very versatile toolkit for tensor operations.
-As a result it often takes a lot more lines of code to write deep learning operations in TensorFlow than other libraries.
+[TensorFlow](https://www.tensorflow.org/) was developed by Google and is one of the older deep learning libraries, ported across many languages since it was first released to the public in 2015.
+It is very versatile and capable of much more than deep learning but as a result it often takes a lot more lines of code to write deep learning operations in TensorFlow than in other libraries.
 It offers (almost) seamless integration with GPU accelerators and Google's own TPU (Tensor Processing Unit) chips that are built specially for machine learning.

 ### PyTorch